 Blog posts and guest blog posts

 At the get-go, you might have to make your peace with a limited audience, but you can grow your audience and broaden your online presence through guest posts.
-You’ll be amazed how regular guest blog posts can increase your blog traffic.
+You’ll be amazed at how regular guest blog posts can increase your blog traffic.

 You must earn the attention of a diverse audience; “good enough” doesn’t quite cut it.
 Content needs to be a masterpiece.

 People go crazy with how-to contents, no wonder why the digital world is swamped with how-to content.
-There are endless options to help you create a worthwhile how-to content, like videos, blog post, a website page, or a set of photos.
+There are endless options to help you create a valuable how-to content, like videos, blog post, a website page, or a set of photos.

-Demonstrate your knowledge about a subject through visual forms, like videos and pictures, can draw a lot of audience.
+Demonstrate your knowledge about a subject through visual forms, like videos and pictures, can draw a lot of audiences.
 You can do a lot with the help of how-to guides from completing a project to learning a new skill.

 Images, videos, and infographics

-More than 80% of communication happens outside the words you say, meaning a major chunk of the communication is nonverbal.
+More than 80% of communication happens outside the words you say, meaning a significant chunk of the communication is nonverbal.
 You’ll be amazed how powerful images, videos, infographics can do to get more traffic to your website.